 Get Help for Dry Eye

-If you’re struggling with dry eye, see a doctor.
+If you’re struggling with dry eye, see an eye doctor.
 It’s a common condition, especially as you get older, and it can have many different causes.
 Some people may need changes in their medicines, prescription treatment, or other procedures to get relief.